GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/match_patterns/index.md

 `file:///`
 : Allows your extension to run on local files.
 It has no host and requires the user to manually [grant access][permissions-allow-access].

-Port URLs
+Localhost URLs and IP addresses
-: Yuu can use `http://localhost/*` to match any localhost ports during development.
-For IP addresses, you can specify the address plus a wildcard in the path.
-For example: `http://127.0.0.1/*`
+: To match any localhost port during development, use `http://localhost/*`.
+For example, it will match any paths under `http://localhost:8080` or `http://localhost:3000`.
+Another approach is to use `http://*:*/*` which will match `http://localhost:8080` and `https://example.com:my-path`.
+For IP addresses, you can use a broad host permissions `http://*/*"` or specify the address plus a wildcard in the path.
+For example: `http://127.0.0.1/*`.

 Top Level domain match patterns
 : [Top Level domain][mdn-tld] match patterns like `http://google.*/*` are not supported.
 They should be listed individually.
 For example: `http://google.es/*` and `http://google.fr/*`.